ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

+.. _monitor_test_sessions:

 Monitor test sessions
 =====================

-To monitor all current and past test sessions for your community you access the **Session Dashboard** screen.
+Monitoring all current and past test sessions for your community is possible through the **Session Dashboard** screen.
-To do this click on the **ADMIN** link from the screen's header.
+To access this click on the **ADMIN** link from the screen's header.

 .. figure:: ../screenshots/header_admin.PNG
   :align: center

-Doing so presents you with a left side menu containing links to administrative functions, of which you click the **Session Dashboard** link.
+Doing so presents you with a left side menu containing links to administrative functions, of which you need to click the **Session Dashboard** link.
 Note that this is screen is also the default selection once you click the header's **ADMIN** link.